cedrickchee/src/apps/wiki/docs/resources/machine-learning/language-models/chatgpt/chatgpt.md

 - [allenai/RL4LMs](https://github.com/allenai/RL4LMs) - RL for language models (RL4LMs) by Allen AI.
 It's a modular RL library to fine-tune language models to human preferences.
 - [GPT-JT](https://www.together.xyz/blog/releasing-v1-of-gpt-jt-powered-by-open-source-ai) - GPT-JT (6B) is a variant forked off GPT-J (6B), and performs exceptionally well on text classification and other tasks.
 On classification benchmarks such as RAFT, it comes close to state-of-the-art models that are much larger (e.g., InstructGPT davinci v2)!
 - LEAM (Large European AI Models) - The EU planning to fund the development of a large-scale ChatGPT-like model. [[website](https://leam.ai/), [project documents (English, PDF)](https://leam.ai/wp-content/uploads/2022/04/LEAM_Teaser_EN_01.pdf), [concept paper (German, PDF)](https://leam.ai/wp-content/uploads/2022/06/LEAM-Konzeptpapier-V1.2-1.pdf)]
 - [/r/AiCrowdFund](https://old.reddit.com/r/AiCrowdFund/comments/10a2g6v/lets_create_a_place_where_people_can_find_a_way/) - A place just started (2023) where people can find a way to crowd fund (with GPUs) a large AI.
 I'm not sure whether they've seen [Petals](https://petals.ml/) where you can run LLMs at home, BitTorrent‑style (federated learning?).

- is a similar initiative.  seems to be headed in that direction.
+It seems to be headed in that direction.

 See [cedrickchee/awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp#transformer-reinforcement-learning) for more info.